-COC will terminate a family's assistance if any household member has violated the family's obligation not to engage in any drug-related or violent criminal activity during participation in the HCV program.
+The PHACOC -will terminate a family's assistance if any household member has violated the family's obligation not to engage in any drug-related or violent criminal activity during participation in the HCV program.

-COC will consider all credible evidence, including but not limited to, any record of arrests and/or convictions of household members related to drug-related or violent criminal activity, and any eviction or notice to evict based on drug-related or violent criminal activity.
+The PHACOC -will consider all credible evidence, including but not limited to, any record of arrests and/or convictions of household members related to drug-related or violent criminal activity, and any eviction or notice to evict based on drug-related or violent criminal activity.

-A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.
+A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.

-In making its decision to terminate assistance, COC will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
-Upon consideration of such alternatives and factors, COC may, on a case-by-case basis, choose not to terminate assistance.
+In making its decision to terminate assistance, the PHACOC -will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
+Upon consideration of such alternatives and factors, the PHA may, on a case-by-case basis, choose not to terminate assistance.